rtaylor034/axbind_2/README.md

 > Dotfile management for the indecicive.

+## Install

+*Eventually will have binary/package posted, but as of right now `axbind` must be built from source*

 ## Description

-`axbind` is text-replacement program specialized for aiding the user in setting universal key-bindings (among other things) across dotfiles.
+`axbind` is text-replacement program written in Rust that is specialized for setting universal key-bindings (among other things) across dotfiles.

+### Features